vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `custom_tag` - (Optional) Custom tag will be used to create the tags for se instance in aws.
 Note this is not the same as the prefix for se name.
 * `data_network_id` - (Optional) Subnet used to spin up the data nic for service engines, used only for azure cloud.
 Overrides the cloud level setting for service engine subnet.
 Field introduced in 18.2.3.
 * `datascript_timeout` - (Optional) Number of instructions before datascript times out.
 Allowed values are 0-100000000.
 Field introduced in 18.2.3.
+* `deactivate_ipv6_discovery` - (Optional) If activated, ipv6 address and route discovery are deactivated.requires se reboot.
+Field introduced in 21.1.1.
 * `dedicated_dispatcher_core` - (Optional) Dedicate the core that handles packet receive/transmit from the network to just the dispatching function.
 Don't use it for tcp/ip and ssl functions.
 * `description` - (Optional) User defined description for the object.
 * `disable_avi_securitygroups` - (Optional) By default, avi creates and manages security groups along with custom sg provided by user.
 Set this to true to disallow avi to create and manage new security groups.
 Avi will only make use of custom security groups provided by user.
 This option is supported for aws and openstack cloud types.
 Field introduced in 17.2.13,18.1.4,18.2.1.